Patient education: Weight loss treatments (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Role of physical activity and exercise in obese adults
+Obesity in adults: Role of physical activity and exercise

 The following organizations also provide reliable health information: